 Familiarization with ChimeraX: The process started by becoming highly familiar with ChimeraX's functionalities, understanding the data representation of maps and the purpose of each tool in the 'Volume' menu to ensure that the EMalign tool would fit within this context.

-Review of Source Code: A comprehensive review of the source code was conducted.
+Review of source code: A comprehensive review of the source code was conducted.
 This thorough examination helped in grasping the programming methodologies used within ChimeraX.
 It was crucial for effectively integrating the EMalign tool, ensuring compatibility and seamless operation within ChimeraX.
 Additionally, by becoming familiar with the full functionalities of ChimeraX, the review ensured that existing functions and commands could be utilized, avoiding unnecessary work.

 3.3.2.
 Modifications and Enhancements to the EMalign Algorithm:

-A. Essential Modifications for Functionality Within ChimeraX
+A. Essential modifications for functionality within ChimeraX

 Interface Creation: An interface was developed to integrate ChimeraX's source code objects and functions with the EMalign algorithm.
 The original algorithm utilized ndarrays for volume representations, whereas ChimeraX employs a unique 'Model' object containing fields such as origin, step, and cell angles.
 Raw data were extracted from the Volume objects and converted into a 3D array format compatible with the EMalign algorithm.

-User-Friendly Graphical Tool: A graphical tool was designed to enhance the usability of the EMalign algorithm within ChimeraX.
+User-friendly graphical tool: A graphical tool was designed to enhance the usability of the EMalign algorithm within ChimeraX.
 This tool allows users to execute the alignment by either manually entering the new EMalign command in ChimeraX's command line or by utilizing the newly added EMalign tool in the 'Volume' menu.
 This addition simplifies the process, making it more accessible and user-friendly.
 Furthermore, the tool provides more options for specific parameters of the alignment, whereas the manual command facilitates only basic alignment.
 Previously, users had to manually install and execute EMalign from a terminal before importing the aligned maps into ChimeraX for further analysis.
 Comprehensive instructions for utilizing this tool are provided in the 'Graphic Tool Guide' section under 'Implementation'.

 Replacing pyFFTW with SciPy: During the initial run of the original EMalign package post-installation via the pip install command, an issue was encountered with the package pyFFTW, a dependency required by EMalign. pyFFTW is a Python wrapper for FFTW 3, a high-speed Fast Fourier Transform library, intended to offer a comprehensive interface for all possible transforms executed by FFTW.
 It aligns with the NumPy and SciPy FFT interfaces to optimize their performance by leveraging FFTW's speed with minimal code modifications.
 Despite no errors during the installation, attempts to execute EMalign in the terminal resulted in recurring errors importing DLL files.
 To resolve this, all instances of pyFFTW were replaced with the SciPy library, which provides robust functionality for Fast Fourier Transform (FFT) operations.
 Although this change caused a slight increase in running time, it ensured compatibility and maintained the accuracy of the alignment algorithm.

-B. Modifications Made to Improve Performances:
+B. Modifications made to EMalign to improve performances:

 These modifications were necessitated by the outcomes observed during the testing conducted for Test Case A (see section 4.3), which aimed to verify that the EMalign algorithm yields consistent results when executed both in the terminal and within the ChimeraX extension.
 While results were consistent between both versions, some maps exhibited a lack of the desired robustness.
 For instance, map EMD-35413 produced 8 out of 20 alignments with correlations inferior to those of the original unaligned maps, indicating a need for enhanced robustness and reliability within ChimeraX.